 When you delete a package, all stock and order history will be deleted with this package!

-Finally, the "Base Piece" property denotes what our system will use if you refer to this ingredient with the unit "piece" in a recipe.
+Finally, the "Is Piece" property denotes what our system will use if you refer to this ingredient with the unit "piece" in a recipe.
 In this case, the system will assume you mean 1 bottle.
 Only one package can be set as "piece" for an ingredient.
+Take note also that Weighted packages cannot be a piece.

 Adding suppliers and pricing